-1 B 6 10 T 2.
-Effective monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
-To establish and implement a process, Guidance or Practice Note to facilitate expeditious assessment of merger transactions.
-A process, Practice Note, Guideline or Practice refers to a documented process that sets out the Commission's approached to expedited merger assessment.
-It could comprise a guideline on the application of a particular section of the Act, a Guidance Note to Practitioners that will shorten review periods, or a practice adopted by the Commission to expedite cases.
+2. Effective monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
+To establish and implement a pre-merger notification process to facilitate expeditious assessment of merger transactions.
+Definition: A pre-merger notification process is refers steps and guidelines developed to assist and enable external stakeholders to file mergers and acquisitions transactions with the Commission without difficulties.
 Purpose/ Importance: Effectiveness of the state in regulating mergers and acquisitions in the economy.
 Reduction of red tape in merger review.
-Collection of Data/Method of Calculation: Achievement of this target is denoted by approval by the Commission Meeting/EXCO for the publication for public comment of the chosen process, guidance/practice note or guideline.
-LSD, ERB & M&A.
+Collection of Data/Method of Calculation: Achievement of this target is denoted by approval by the Commission Meeting/EXCO for the publication for public comment of a pre-merger notification process.
+LSD, ERB & M&A. -- --- --- -- --------------------

-3. Effective Definition: monitoring compliance with mergers & acquisitions and enforcement conditions and remedies from inquiries.
-No. of interventions to evaluate compliance by parties with conditions and remedies imposed by the Commission focusing on firm entry, transformation and competitiveness.
-The Commission can approve mergers subject to certain conditions being met by the merging parties; or can impose remedies which the merging parties must fulfil.
-The Commission can also complete enforcement investigations (including cartels) and exemption applications subject to certain conditions being met by the parties; or can impose remedies which the parties must fulfil.
-The indicator refers to the monitoring of the implementation of such conditions or remedies and reporting on the outcomes of the Commission's interventions from its enforcement activities, imposed conditions and remedies.
+3. Effective monitoring compliance with merger & acquisitio and enforcemer conditions and remedi from inquiri ns t es Such conditions or remedies and reporting on the outcomes of the MCD, MI Commission's interventions from its enforcement activities, D & Commission focusing on f entry, transformation and Commission's interventions from its enforcement activities, imposed conditions and remedies.
 Purpose/ Importance: The effectiveness of conditions and remedies imposed is only evident in their application.
 Remedies are also legally binding to the parties.
 It is thus important that the Commission monitors the compliance with the conditions and the developments or changes in employee shareholding, SME and HDP participation following its enforcement interventions.
-Collection of Data/Method of Calculation: All cases approved with conditions or remedies are collected on a divisional database.
+D & Collection of Data/Method of Calculation: All cases approved with conditions or remedies are collected on a divisional database.
 Achievement of this target is denoted by a report to the Commission Meeting/EXCO reporting on conditions compliance monitoring as regards the immediately preceding quarter.
-Cartels, MCD, MID & M&A.

 The report must be submitted to Commission Meeting/EXCO within the month following the end of the immediately preceding quarter.
-For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx. -- -- --- --
+For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx. -- -- -- --- --